SimiAlex/jms-practice-apps/README.md

    # check if queue was created
    $ /subsystem=messaging-activemq/server=default/jms-queue=myQueue:read-resource
    ```
+   Presently there are 2 queues:
+      - `myQueue` which contains Car objects as XML
+      - `stringQueue` which contains text messages
 4. Deploy app to application server using Maven Wildfly plugin.
 Other options are possible.

    ```bash